-we analyze their performance starting from the fifth of their quarters of service, in order to give them time to settle.
+of observation.
+For the judges who were already in service on January 1, 2000, we also have information on the cases that were assigned to them in the previous year and we can therefore compute a measure of their backlog at the beginning of the period under study.
+For the judges who took service during the period of observation (or less than one year before January 1, 2000) we analyze their performance starting from the fifth of their quarters of service, in order to give them time to settle in.
 All the cases assigned to them during the first year of service (including those that were transferred to them from previous judges who left for another office or retired) are nevertheless counted to compute their backlog at the beginning of the second year of service in which we start to analyze their performance.
-Thus all the judges that we analyze have at least one year of tenure and we know their backlog of unsettled cases at the beginning of the period of observation.
+Thus all the judges that we analyze have at least one year of tenure, and for each we know the backlog of not-yet-disposed cases at the beginning of the period of observation.